Phishing Isn’t Just an Email Problem... How To Protect Your Business From Phishing

-- Rather than responding, move ahead: Even if the sender is someone you usually trust, if an email seems suspicious, you should pass it back to them for confirmation rather than replying.
+- Rather than responding, move ahead: Even if the sender is someone you usually trust, if an email seems to be a fake message, you should pass it back to them for confirmation rather than replying.

 - Call them if you're uncertain: Still uncertain?
 To confirm the message, get in touch with the sender directly.